 A commercial truck can drive thousands of miles in a single day.
 This adds up over several weeks and months, putting immense wear and tear on a vehicle.
 To keep up with this, drivers, trucking companies, and maintenance operations need to take measures to regularly maintain their fleet.

 Failed equipment such as a cracked windshield or worn brake pads can lead to a major crash on the road.
 The truck driver is responsible for checking their rig before each driving shift.
 If they don’t do this or fail to maintain their equipment, they could be liable for an accident.
+Poor vehicle maintenance and failed equipment are causes of trucking accidents.

 Failing to maintain a truck isn’t the only cause of equipment failure.
 Sometimes a critical piece of a truck’s equipment has a defect or was installed incorrectly.
 If it fails while a truck is at speed, the results could be fatal.